eyonggu/bpf-examples/hello_bpf/README.md

 - make
 - make install

-libelf/libz, internal dependencies of libbpf, must be also present.
+libelf/libz, internal dependencies of libbpf, must be also installed.

 ## Compile